Astra Militarum Artillery – Earthshaker Cannons

 It is Heavy D6, Str 9, AP -3, D3 damage.
 When you roll to determine the number of shots with this, you roll 2D6 and discard the lowest result.
 Most importantly, this weapon can target units that are not visible to the bearer!
 You will see this visibility rule is a common theme with artillery in the game but especially Astra Militarum Artillery units.

-A Basilisk comes standard with a hull mounted Heavy Bolter and can swap it out for a Heavy Flamer.
+A Basilisk comes standard with a hull-mounted Heavy Bolter and can swap it out for a Heavy Flamer.

 How to Use

 First, like the picture showing the two models above, you should find somewhere within your deployment zone to put them where the enemy either can’t see them or can barely see them.
-You should protect your Basilisks with either plenty of infantry bubble wrap or plenty of other units so the enemy cannot Deep Strike or charge in to your Artillery.
+You should protect your Basilisks with either plenty of infantry bubble wrap or plenty of other units so the enemy cannot Deep Strike or charge into your Artillery.

-Where the Earthshaker really works best is against vehicles, monsters, or well armored, multi-wound elite troops.
-In prior editions, the blast template allowed you to wipe infantry squads off the face of the battle field with a lucky scatter role.
+Where the Earthshaker really works best is against vehicles, monsters, or well armoured, multi-wound elite troops.
+In prior editions, the blast template allowed you to wipe infantry squads off the face of the battlefield with a lucky scatter role.
 Now, the 2D6 discard the lowest for the number of attacks makes this weapon works best against a single model or small count, multi-wound elites.
 On average, you will get 4.47 attacks (Roll 2D6, take the highest result math) with an Earthshaker.
 Not bad!

 Enemy Unit: Toughness 7, Wounds 11, and Save 3+.